Seine River Valley E-Bike & Boat

 Day 8: Departure or extension in ParisAll distances are approximate.
 The itinerary is subject to change, at times without prior notice.
 Some waterways may be subject to occasional closures due to drought, storms, floods, canal or lock repairs, or other unforeseen circumstances that make navigation unsafe or impossible.
 The captain reserves the right to make any changes deemed necessary.

-Day 1: Arrival onboard in Paris
+Day 1: Arrival on board in Paris

 Day 6: Savoir-vivre on the Seine

 Today, enjoy a full day onboard your ship on a leisure cruise on the meandering Seine through the Ile de France to Paris.
 In the afternoon, your guide will provide an informative session about the country and its people.
-This is the perfect day to enjoy the passing river scenery and let yourself be pampered onboard.
+This is the perfect day to enjoy the passing river scenery and let yourself be pampered on board.
 Overnight and dinner on board.Day 7: Paris, 17 mi.
 (28 km).
 Orangerie Urban Quarters

-You cycle to Tuileries Gardens.
-In the middle of the gardens is the Orangery Museum, which houses the impressive Water Lilies by Monet and a remarkable collection of works by Cézanne, Renoir, Picasso or Matisse, and the Jeu de Paume.
+You cycle to the Tuileries Gardens.
+In the middle of the gardens is the Orangery Museum, which houses the impressive Water Lilies by Monet and a remarkable collection of works by Cézanne, Renoir, Picasso, and Matisse, and the Jeu de Paume.
 During a detailed tour, you will learn more about the painter Monet and his contemporaries.
 In the afternoon, the final highlight awaits you with a visit to the Musée Rodin.Paris has countless museums, many of which are among the most important and famous in the world.
 The small Rodin Museum shows the unique art of France's most famous sculptor.
 The age of modern sculpture began with Auguste Rodin.
 Together with his student and lover Camille Claudel, he created works whose intense sensuality touches the viewer deeply.
 One of his masterpieces is “The Kiss”, whose passion, frozen in marble, fascinates every visitor.
-A pretty, small park adjoins the museum, which shows other important sculptures by the master such as “The Thinker” and “The Citizens of Calais”.
-In the evening you will be served an excellent final dinner on board.
+A pretty, small park adjoins the museum, which shows other important sculptures by the master, such as “The Thinker” and “The Citizens of Calais”.
+In the evening, you will be served an excellent final dinner on board.

 Day 8: Departure or extension in Paris

 After breakfast on board, disembarkation takes place in Paris.
-Of course, it is advisable to extend another night (or two) in Paris in order to experience this lively and fascinating city even more extensively.Browse our variety of trips, including biking, hiking, multi-adventure, cruising, and villa stays!
+Of course, it is advisable to extend another night (or two) in Paris to experience this lively and fascinating city even more extensively.Browse our variety of trips, including biking, hiking, multi-adventure, cruising, and villa stays!

 Map